Cambodia facts & history

 .
 Per capita 2003 estimate - $2,189 (122nd)

 Calling code: +855

-The Kingdom of Cambodia (many names exist the of country
+The Kingdom of Cambodia (for the various names

-in Khmer) is a constitutional monarchy in Southeast
+is a constitutional monarchy in Southeast Asia with

 Most Cambodians are Therevada Buddhists of Khmer extraction.